gerred/awesome-hensen/README.md

 ## mechanistic interpretability

+* [Open Problems in Mechanistic Interpretability](https://arxiv.org/pdf/2501.16496) - an up-to-date state of unresolved issues in mech interp

 ## reinforcement learning

 * [a reinforcement learning guide](https://naklecha.notion.site/a-reinforcement-learning-guide) - [@naklecha](https://x.com/naklecha) - a lovely breakdown of the fundamentals of reinforcement learning